Wolfmyths/Genshin-Stopwatch/README.md

 ## It doesn't work!

 + Check `save.txt` and make sure it looks in a similar format to the example above.
-+ The program needs `save.txt` to start, so if there isn't one in the directory create a text file with the same name.
++ The program needs `save.txt` and `settings.json` to start, so if there isn't one in the directory create a text file with the same name or redownload the program.
 + Genshin Stopwatch only works on `Windows`.
++ Check `settings.json` and make sure it looks similar to when you downloaded the program.
++ If notifications aren't working, go to `action center` and `manage notifications`. `Focus assist settings` can disable notifications when they happen under certain conditions.

+## Does this program run on system startup?

+Yes!
+But you have to do a couple steps to do so, follow the instructions below.

+### How to run program on system startup:
+1. Create a shortcut of the .exe
+2. Press `win + r`
+3. Type in `shell:startup` this will take your to your startup directory
+4. Place the shortcut in folder

 If you found a bug or crash, please report it to me and show how to replicate the issue if possible.<br>
 **Before submitting a bug report please check the known bugs in the release notes before telling me.**